-Most people have friends who live in different states or travel for work and there’s no better way to have quality time than exploring a city together.
+Most adults have friends who live in different states or travel for work, so there’s no better way to catch up by meeting up in a state and spend quality time exploring a city together.

 4. Walk instead of using car-ride services

-There are so many benefits such as getting to see things you’d miss if you were driving in a car, you work off the calories from all the good food you’re eating, and you get maximum photo opportunities.
+There are so many benefits such as getting to see things you’d miss if you were driving in a car, working off the calories from all the good food you’re eating, all the maximum photo opportunities.

 And of course, the best advantage is saving that coin!